Holistic Pet Care

 I ask about my new grey-and-white tuxedo cat Zelda, who we rescued from a shelter and who seems to be perfectly healthy except for a case of gingivitis, which the vet wants to treat with a deep teeth cleaning that requires anesthesia.

 His advice is to get this done while Zelda is young and able to withstand such a procedure.
 “Kidney disease is life threatening and is often the result of toxins born from teeth and gums,” he says.

 “We see four to seven kidney cats a day,” he says.
 Whiskers also sells fresh raw chicken necks and wings that are good for teeth cleaning in healthy animals.

 Phil says he won’t stock anything at Whiskers he wouldn’t be willing to eat himself.

 Often the reverse is true as well: many natural foods that are good for humans are good for their pets to boot.
 Leafing through an issue of Spirituality & Health, Phil pauses to peruse a piece on edible dandelions.

 Green dandelions happen to be great for dogs and cats, Phil advises, noting that they boost pets’ urinary tracts, and aid their immune system.
 “All the greens that are good for you are good for the animals” as well, he says.
 You just need to dice and steam them and mix them into your pets’ regular food.

-Whereas Whiskers stocks many brands of pet food, Phil and his wife also offer their own homemade brand, which they make from their home in Bayside, Queens, turning out chicken, turkey, lamb, duck and beef products fortified with vitamins and natural supplements.
+Whiskers stocks many brands of pet food, and Phil and his wife also offer their own homemade brand, which they make from their home in Bayside, Queens, turning out chicken, turkey, lamb, duck and beef products fortified with vitamins and natural supplements.